-We now move on to the technology section where we refined technology card.
-This is where you make the important decisions on what platform to baser business blog on and also what technologies and services to hook into for added contact and communication.
-The first thing you require to make a decision on is the blogging platform; while there are many platforms obtainable we can thin the list down significantly by including in factors like support, prevalence and how often the application is efficient.
+This is where you make the important decisions on what blog platforms to base your business blog on and also what technologies, services to hook into for added contact and communication.
+One of the first things; you require to make a decision on, is the blogging platform.
+While there are many blog platforms obtainable, we can thin the list down significantly by including in factors like support, prevalence and how often the application is efficient.

 The least labour-intensive option is WordPress.com, a cloud-based service with a free and for payment options.
 Because of the cloud-based service you have limited control over styling and functionality but in return, you don’t have to be anxious about safety and upgrades.

 WordPress.com is power-driven by WordPress, the most popular and prevalent blogging and content management system on the web today.
 It’s old and operated by a company called Automatic; which in turn is run by Matt Mullen, the co-creator of WordPress itself.

 WordPress.com is a great option if you want to hand off maintenance and control to a third-party.
 Before most businesses, a self-hosted solution is to be preferred.
 For self-hosting, you have many options but the three most prevalent are WordPress, Drupal, and Joomla.

 These are applications you install and run on your own server, that can power a blog or website.
 WordPress is by far the most popular of the three and the application powers close to 28% of all websites worldwide.

 Its appeal is a simple and intuitive user interface and accessible development platform, making it a favourite amongst web designers and developers; as well as bloggers.
 WordPress is also my chosen platform for blogging and web publishing in general.
 While WordPress has grown from a blogging platform into CMS.
 Drupal and Joomla have always been CMS having a blogging functionality built-in.
 This means those are more complex and have more advanced features under the flood but without added complexity.